Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Results

 In the previous sections, we analyzed the information encoded by a single synaptic connection, $ MI(w; \mathbf{x}^l) $, and by an ensemble of synaptic connections, $ MI(\mathbf{w}, \mathbf{x}^l) $.
-However, an intriguing question arises: how does the information encoded by a single connection on its own compare to its contribution as part of a larger ensemble?
-To address this, we approximated the contribution of a single connection within an ensemble as $ MI(\mathbf{w}, \mathbf{x}^l) / n $, where $ n $ is the size of the ensemble.
-This comparison sheds light on how individual connections behave differently when functioning independently versus as part of a collective.
+However, an intriguing question that arises is: how does the contribution of a single connection to the information encoded by the entire synaptic ensemble change with the size of the ensemble?
+To address this question, we approximated the contribution of a each connection to the information encoded by the ensemble as $ MI(\mathbf{w}, \mathbf{x}^l) / n $, where $ n $ is the size of the ensemble.
+This analysis sheds light on how individual connections behave when functioning as part of a collective.